Skip to Content

 Thirdly, food, flea, and environmental allergies can also cause rectal soreness in your dog.

-It is not always that allergies present in the form of anal irritations but they can occur this way.
+Allergies don’t always manifest in the form of anal irritations, but they can occur in this manner.

 At the sight of their dogs scooting their bums on the floor, most parents assume they have worms.
 That’s because worms and other parasites can also irritate the rectal area.